 Computing at The Rowans remains updated in line with changes to the national curriculum and the growing needs of technology in society.

-At Key Stage 3, all pupils receive two hours of Computer Science lessons per week.
+At Key Stage 3, all pupils receive one hour of Computer Science lessons per week.
 The curriculum is divided into three strands: Digital Literacy, Computer Science and Information Technology.

 Throughout the year lessons focus on various Computer Science and ICT topics, enabling pupils to develop their ICT skills, acquire a basic knowledge of computer components and networks as well as an opportunity to develop their problem solving and programming skills